flutter_logan_pro 1.0.4 copy "flutter_logan_pro: ^1.0.4" to clipboard

 FlutterLoganPro.log('Network request failed', type: 2);

-You can easily send the log file for a specific day to your backend.
-The send methods return a Future that completes with a LoganSendResult object containing the server's response.
+Upload a specific day's log file to your backend.
+The send methods return a Future<LoganSendResult> carrying the server's response.

 Future<void> uploadTodaysLog() async {